The Oakland Raiders are a game out of a playoff spot.

 And that's when it all started going downhill.

-The Lions called a fake field goal and fumbled it away on a run.
+The Lions called a fake, and it was stopped short of the first down.
 The Steelers took a 3-point lead on the ensuing drive.
 Matthew Stafford, playing from behind instead of in a tie game, forced a third-down pass that was intercepted, the Steelers turned that into another touchdown, and that how a 37-27 loss ended.

 Schwartz on if he regrets the fake field goal: “I don’t regret anything that happens in a football game … they made the play, we didn’t.”